Post

 The Deploy Script

-• Checks if the current hostname matches the branch name
+• Verifies the current hostname matches the branch name

-• If match: uses rsync to copy files from worktree to $HOME
+• If matched: uses rsync to copy files from worktree to $HOME

 • Excludes .git/ and the worktree directory itself

-• Includes .deploy.sh and .githooks/ (so they’re also in $HOME)
+• Includes .deploy.sh and .githooks/ (ensuring they are also present in $HOME)

 Example for darknova: